 Review conducted of published human rights and working conditions statements for all major electronic equipment manufacturers, as well as the statements of specific Enterprise Holdings' suppliers.
 The vast majority were found to have strong anti-forced labour and human trafficking positions, as well as detailed assessment, avoidance and mitigation plans, addressing both the sourcing of raw materials and assembly of products.
-In recognition of the known risk of the use of forced labour in the extraction of minerals ("3T & G" - tungsten, tantalum, tin and gold) used in electronic equipment, suppliers without published statements were identified in 2019 for follow-up inquiry.
+In recognition of the known risk of the use of forced labour in the extraction of minerals ("3T & G" - tungsten, tantalum, tin and gold) used in electronic equipment, suppliers without published statements were identified for follow-up inquiry.
+Inquiry responses indicated that suppliers do not have forced labour and human trafficking issues within their businesses and have controls in place to mitigate risks in their supply chains.

-o Employee uniform manufacturers
+Employee uniform manufacturers

 Review conducted of published human rights and working conditions statements, where available, for all suppliers of uniforms to Enterprise Holdings.
-Most suppliers were found to have strong antiforced labour and human trafficking positions, as well as detailed assessment, avoidance and mitigation plans, addressing the assembly of products.
-Suppliers without published statements were identified in 2019 for follow-up inquiry.
+Most suppliers were found to have strong anti-forced labour and human trafficking positions, as well as detailed assessment, avoidance and mitigation plans, addressing the assembly of products.
+Suppliers without published statements were identified for follow-up inquiry.
+Inquiry responses indicated that suppliers do not have forced labour and human trafficking issues within their businesses and have controls in place to mitigate risks in their supply chains.